Everything You Need to Know About Law Firm Billing

 Modern ways to handle pricing, like alternative fee arrangements, are working overtime to shake up the law firm billing game.
 The billable hour is no longer an effective way to charge clients, as they are increasingly demanding price certainty and transparency with billing.

 You are committed to your clients and want to showcase that commitment to them in every aspect of your relationship, including the billing process.
 That means being able to provide clear and value-driven pricing for legal services from the beginning.
-If you already use alternative fee arrangements or are thinking about switching to them, then you’ll need software to manage them.
+If you already use alternative fee arrangements or are thinking about switching to them, then you’ll need software to effectively manage them.

-AltFee helps you not only set out pricing but provides a platform where you can collaborate with other legal professionals on that pricing in one place.
+AltFee helps you not only set out pricing but also provides a platform where you can collaborate with other legal professionals on that pricing in one place.
 Interested in learning more?
 Get a demo today!

 Start Earning More Revenue with Fixed Fees